Browse Journals

 process.
 If a paper is submitted by an Associate Editor, the Editor will request a different Associate Editor to assist in review and identification of reviewers.
 The submitting Associate Editor will have no part in the review process.

-Upon recommendation of the Publications Committee, the Board of Directors of the American Society of Sugar Beet Technologists has voted to update its publication fees (see below) for publishing in the Journal of Sugar Beet Research.
+Upon recommendation of the Publications Committee, the Board of Directors of the American Society of Sugar Beet Technologists have voted to update its publication fees (see below) for publishing in the Journal of Sugar Beet Research.

 Publishing Fees